h-terao/hazuchi/README.md

 Hazuchi consist of the following modules.

 - Trainer: A trainer class.
-- Observation: A class for metrics summarization.
+- Observation: A class for metric summarization.
 - callbacks: Classes to extend the trainer.
 - functional: Popular functions.
 - torch_utils: PyTorch utilities to use data.DataLoader with JAX.
 - utils: Utilities.
 - image
     - transforms: Functions to transform images.
-The pixel value should be is [0, 1].
+The pixel value should be in [0, 1].